Fast Route to Thermalization: Results and Discussion

 \subsection{Control}

-The control scheme allows addressing various control tasks: \begin{enumerate} \item Transformation between two equilibrium states with different Hamiltonians (STE). \item Transformation between an initial non-equilibrium state to an equilibrium state, accompanied by a change in the Hamiltonian (STE). \item Transformation to a final state which is colder than the bath, $T_f<T_B$. \end{enumerate}
+The control scheme allows addressing various control tasks: \begin{enumerate} \item Transformation between two equilibrium states with different Hamiltonians (STE); \item Transformation between an initial non-equilibrium state to an equilibrium state, accompanied by a change in the Hamiltonian (STE); \item Transformation to a final state which is colder than the bath, $T_f<T_B$. \end{enumerate}

 We study two classes of STE protocols, expansion and compression, with bath temperature $T_B=5$.
 The expansion varies the generalized Rabi frequency from $\bar{\Omega}_i=12$ to $\bar{\Omega}_f=5$ (atomic units).
 Compression involves an increase in the generalized Rabi frequency: $\bar{\Omega}_i=5\ra\bar{\Omega}_f=12$.
-During the expansion (compression) protocols, the effective temperature $T_{eff}\equiv-\bar{\Omega}\b t/\ss\b t$ reduces below (increases above) the bath temperature at transient times.
-At the final stage of the protocol, the effective temperature returns back and obtains $T_{eff}=T_B$ at the final time, Fig. \ref{fig:T_eff_vs_t}.
+During the expansion (compression) protocols, the effective temperature $T_{eff}\equiv-\bar{\Omega}\b t/\ss\b t$ decreases below (increases above) the bath temperature at transient times.
+At the final stage of the protocol, the effective temperature returns back to the bath temperature and we obtain $T_{eff}=T_B$ at the final time, Fig. \ref{fig:T_eff_vs_t}.

 The shortcut to equilibrium protocols achieve high fidelity relative to the quench protocols for both expansion and compression procedures.
-Figure \ref{fig:accuracy_vs_tau_p} shows the accuracy $\cal A$ of the target state for varying protocol time.
+Figure \ref{fig:accuracy_vs_tau_p} shows the accuracy $\cal A$ of the target state for varying protocol duration.
 Within the inertial approximation the control is precise and the fidelity $\cal F$ approaches unity.
 As a result, the inertial approximation is the limiting factor of the protocol accuracy.
 The fidelity is therefore evaluated by comparing the inertial solution for an isolated solution, under the shortcut protocol, to an exact numerical solution.

-As the protocol duration increases the inertial approximation improves and the accuracy increases.
-In comparison, the quench protocol leads to slow relaxation towards equilibrium, Sec. \ref{subsec:constructive mechanisms of contorol}.
-Shortcut protocols show an improvement up to $5$ folds in accuracy, relative to the quench procedure for the same protocol duration.
+As the protocol duration increases, the inertial approximation improves and the accuracy increases.
+In comparison, the quench protocol leads to slow relaxation toward equilibrium, Sec. \ref{subsec:constructive mechanisms of contorol}.
+Shortcut protocols show an improvement of up to $5$-fold in accuracy, relative to the quench procedure for the same protocol duration.